 - Place your images in the same order as they appear in the spreadsheet.

 - You can do this with a number in front of the file name 1-filename.png, 2-filename.png, etc

-- You can do this by naming your images with the SKU or Title of the product (or other unique identifier) and then sorting the sheet in that order using Excel's built in sort features
+- You can do this by naming your images with the SKU or Title of the product (or another unique identifier) and then sorting the sheet in that order using Excel's built-in sort features

 - Compress (ZIP) the folder